-If in response to the search opinion the applicant does not restrict the application at all, or does restrict it, but still maintains two or more inventions, the objection of lack of unity raised at the search stage can be maintained, assuming that the examiner considers that it remains valid.
-The examiner will then write a first communication repeating the lack-of-unity objection raised in the search opinion.
+If in response to the search opinion the applicant does not restrict the application at all, or does restrict it, but still maintains two or more inventions to a single invention searched, the objection of lack of unity raised at the search stage can be maintained, assuming thatwill be reviewed and if the examiner considers that it remains valid,.
+The examiner will then write a first communication repeating the lack-of-unity objection raised in the search opinion will be issued.

 If the applicant does not restrict the application at all, or does restrict it, but still maintains two or more inventions, the application can be refused under Art.
 82 (subject to the applicant's rights under Art.
 113(1) and Art.
 116(1)).